vib-tcp/protein-structure-analysis/README.md

 > <i class="fa fa-arrow-right"></i> **Learning Outcomes:**
 > By the end of the course, learners will be able to:
 >
-> 1. Understand Nextflow's basic concepts & syntax: channels, processes, modules, workflows, etc.
+> 1. Display protein structure data and compare structures, through the use of ChimeraX.
-> 2. Execute local and publicly available pipelines with different executors and environments
+> 2. Create high-quality graphical representations of the structures
-> 3. Write and run Nextflow pipelines
+> 3. Use FoldSeek to search for similar 3D structures
-> 4.Write and modify config files for storing parameters related to computing hardware as well as pipeline dependent parameters
+> 4. Use MutateX on the HPC to study effects of protein mutations
 >
 > <i class="fa fa-user"></i> **Target Audience:** Researchers, trainers, training providers
 >